1031 Exchanges

 A 1031 Exchange allows investors to:

-In most cases, the investor must have held the property:
+In most cases, the investor must have the property:

-Then, the next purchase will need to be a “like kind” property — another property for housing a business or for use as an investment.
+Then, the next purchase will need to be a “like kind” property — another investment property or another property for your business.

-One can leverage proceeds to purchase up to three other properties of no more than 200% (and no less than 95%) of the value of the current property.
+One can leverage proceeds from their commercial property sale purchase up to three other properties of no more than 200% of the value of the current property.

 Does this appeal to you?
 Read on….